 GIMP: An amazing free and open-source image editor with lots of features to manipulate & edit images, Free form drawing, and transcoding between different image file formats (JPEG, PNG, GIF, etc..).
 GIMP is a similar software to Adobe Photoshop.

 VLC Player: Another amazing free and open-source media player software.
-VLC Player is developed by the VideoLAN project and is similar and even better than Windows Media Player.
+VLC Player is developed by the VideoLAN project and is similar to and even better than Windows Media Player.

 Audacity: A free and open-source audio editor and recording application software developed by a group of volunteers.
 Audacity can be used to filter, apply effects and convert between many different audio formats such as WAV, MP3, and OCG.